GabeSamurai/ParadiseOS/README.md

 This is what differs it from a directory/file behavior, which is cool, and make it feels like i am playing a videogame.

 ## "warp"
 Same reason as "transform".
 The logic design in place was that a force/user could teach vessels the primitives he knows.
 All primitives pointed to this except "warp".
 Aside from having the same name those primitives were not the same.
 I believe it was fruit from a desire to use it as a file like system shortcut, which mixed two logic designs and would blind me to the true way to use this vessels system.
 I am mostly certain that there are other ways of implementing a "portal".
+Or maybe not the old way itself, but the reasoning behind it, dont know how to explain this properly...

 ## Proposed New Nomenclature
 Name: FactoryOS